reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 Each of these query results would include a Todo object that looks like `{id: 1}`.

-In a fully normalized de-duplicating cache, only a single copy of this Todo object would be stored.
+In a fully normalized deduplicating cache, only a single copy of this Todo object would be stored.
 However, **RTK Query saves each query result independently in the cache**.
 So, this would result in three separate copies of this Todo being cached in the Redux store.
 However, if all the endpoints are consistently providing the same tags (such as `{type: 'Todo', id: 1}`), then invalidating that tag will force all the matching endpoints to refetch their data for consistency.

 RTK Query deliberately **does _not_ implement a cache that would deduplicate identical items across multiple requests**.
 There are several reasons for this:

 - A fully normalized shared-across-queries cache is a _hard_ problem to solve
 - We don't have the time, resources, or interest in trying to solve that right now
 - In many cases, simply re-fetching data when it's invalidated works well and is easier to understand
-- At a minimum, RTKQ can help solve the general use case of "fetch some data", which is a big pain point for a lot of people
+- The main goal of RTKQ is to help solve the general use case of "fetch some data", which is a big pain point for a lot of people

-In comparison, we just normalized the response data for the `getUsers` endpoint, in that it's being stored as an `{[id]: value}` lookup table.
+In this case, we just normalized the response data for the `getUsers` endpoint, in that it's being stored as an `{[id]: value}` lookup table.
 However, **this is _not_ the same thing as a "normalized cache" - we only transformed _how this one response is stored_** rather than deduplicating results across endpoints or requests.

 ### Selecting Values from Results

 The last component that is reading from the old `postsSlice` is `<UserPage>`, which filters the list of posts based on the current user.
 We've already seen that we can get the entire list of posts with `useGetPostsQuery()` and then transform it in the component, such as sorting inside of a `useMemo`.
 The query hooks also give us the ability to select pieces of the cached state by providing a `selectFromResult` option, and only re-render when the selected pieces change.

+The `useQuery` hooks always take the cache key argument as the first parameter, and if you need to provide hook options, that must always be the second parameter, like `useSomeQuery(cacheKey, options)`.
+In this case, the `getUsers` endpoint doesn't have any actual cache key argument.
+Semantically, this is the same as a cache key of `undefined`.
+So, in order to provide options to the hook, we have to call `useGetUsersQuery(undefined, options)`.

 We can use `selectFromResult` to have `<UserPage>` read just a filtered list of posts from the cache.
 However, in order for `selectFromResult` to avoid unnecessary re-renders, we need to ensure that whatever data we extract is memoized correctly.
 To do this, we should create a new selector instance that the `<UsersPage>` component can reuse every time it renders, so that the selector memoizes the result based on its inputs.